-- 1. the site has reasonable access to key services and facilities including schools, shops, GP and health care and other community facilities; - 2. the location of the site is such that it is possible to promote peaceful and integrated co-existence between the site and the local community; - 3. there are opportunities to access these facilities by public transport, walking or cycling; - 4. water and sewerage infrastructure connections are available or can be made available; - 5. the site has existing landscaping, or can be landscaped to minimise any impact on surrounding countryside; - 6. there would be no unacceptable impact on the amenity of adjacent land uses including residential uses; - 7. site management measures are included within the proposals; - 8. any additional business uses that are intended to be carried out on the site will not have an unacceptable impact on the residential use of the site or the amenity of any adjacent land uses.
+- 1. the site has reasonable access to key services and facilities including schools, shops, GP and health care and other community facilities; - 2. the location of the site is such that it is possible to promote peaceful and integrated co-existence between the site and the local community; - 3. there are opportunities to access these facilities by public transport, walking or cycling; - 4. water and sewerage infrastructure connections are available or can be made available; - 5. the site has existing landscapeing screening, or can be landscaped to minimise any impact on surrounding countryside; - 6. there would be no unacceptable impact on the amenity of adjacent land uses including residential uses; - 7. site management measures are included within the proposals; - 8. any additional business uses that are intended to be carried out on the site will not have an unacceptable impact on the residential use of the site or the amenity of any adjacent land uses; - 9. the site should have, or be able to provide, adequate access for large vehicles and caravans.

-- 5.128 The Housing Act 2004 places a duty on local authorities to carry out an assessment of the accommodation needs of gypsies and travellers in the district.
+- 5.144 The Housing Act 2004 places a duty on local authorities to carry out an assessment of the accommodation needs of gypsies and travellers in the district.
 In May 2008 the Cumbria Gypsy and Traveller Accommodation Needs Assessment (GTAA) was published to provide evidence of current provision and future need up to 2016.
 A review of the Cumbria GTAA is currently underway and will provide an up to date picture of need within the District and any site provision requirements up to 2030.
 This will ensure that any under provision is identified and can be addressed to ensure that an appropriate level of supply is maintained in places where travellers can access education, health, welfare and employment infrastructure.
-The review is due to be completed prior to commencement of the preferred options consultation therefore this policy will be updated once the findings are available. - 5.129 Government policy on travellers is contained in the CLG document 'Planning policy for traveller sites' states that local planning authorities should make their own assessment of need for the purposes of planning.
-This will help in identifying land for sites and will also ensure that both plan making and decision taking help to reduce the number of unauthorised developments and encampments and make enforcement more effective. - 5.130 There are currently a number of licensed gypsy sites in the district including: Ghyll Bank Park, Low Harker Dene, (which is owned by Carlisle City Council), and the privately owned Hadrian's Park and Hawthorns.
+The review is due to be completed prior to commencement of the preferred options consultation therefore this policy will be updated once the findings are available. - 5.145 Government policy on travellers is contained in the CLG document 'Planning policy for traveller sites' states that local planning authorities should make their own assessment of need for the purposes of planning.
+This will help in identifying land for sites and will also ensure that both plan making and decision taking help to reduce the number of unauthorised developments and encampments and make enforcement more effective. - 5.146 There are currently a number of licensed gypsy sites in the district including: Ghyll Bank Park, Low Harker Dene, (which is owned by Carlisle City Council), and the privately owned Hadrian's Park and Hawthorns.
 There are also a number of pitches provided through personal consents to cater for the needs of single family units.
-Carlisle District also has a permanent site for Travelling Showpeople at Willowholme. - 5.131 It is likely that there will be a continuing need for gypsy and traveller accommodation in the District.
+Carlisle District also has a permanent site for Travelling Showpeople at Willowholme.
+There is also a permanent site for people of the Showman's Guild at Willowholme in Carlisle. - 5.147 It is likely that there will be a continuing need for gypsy and traveller accommodation in the District.
 Research from the Equalities and Human Rights Commission (EHRC) indicates a national need to meet the current shortage of pitches in England.
 This will be evidenced by the findings of the GTAA.

-5.132 This policy supersedes Policy H14, Gypsies and Travellers and H15 Travelling Showpeople, of the adopted Carlisle District Local Plan 2001 - 2016.
+5.148 This policy supersedes Policy H14, Gypsies and Travellers and H15 Travelling Showpeople, of the adopted Carlisle District Local Plan 2001 - 2016.